usdot-fhwa-stol/Intersection-sensor-calibration/scripts/FLIR/README.md

 ### sample data

-Sample Lidar, FLIR, and visual camera data can be retrieved from the [Intersection-Safety-Challenge website](https://data.transportation.gov/Roadways-and-Bridges/Intersection-Safety-Challenge-Stage-1B-Sample/vq7s-mv3v/about_data).
+Sample FLIR images for testing have been included in the input folder.

 **How it works**